shun-shobon/web-app-template/README.md

-# Web Test Template
+# Web App Template

-> Project template for web testing
+This is a template for a web app.
+It uses Vite, React, TypeScript and Chakra UI.